Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Garlic is poisonous to cats.
 It contains organosulfur compounds that are released when garlic is fragmented (cut, crushed, chewed, etc.).
 It doesn’t matter whether the garlic is raw or cooked.
 Cooking does not reduce toxicity.

 As for garlic bread, even if the concentration of garlic is low, it can still cause problems for your cat.
-While one mouthful won’t hurt your pet, it is still best to avoid giving them any products that contain garlic.
+While one mouthful is less likely to significantly hurt your pet, it is still important to avoid giving them any products that contain garlic.
 The severity of the poisoning depends on the weight of your cat and how much garlic they have ingested.
-If your cat has eaten garlic bread, other products, or raw garlic, take them to the vet immediately for an evaluation.
+If your cat has eaten garlic bread, other products containing garlic, or raw garlic, take them to the vet immediately for an evaluation.

 Featured Image Credit: dhimastjondro, Shutterstock